tgoe1907/tgoe-backend/README.md

 # Roadmap
 ### Planned features
 * Consolidate idea of app configuration with CodeIgnitor.
 Goal is having a central place for all coniguration and no environment related configuration is contained in checked-in code.
-* Extended validation for member data (as Easyverein only provides very basic validation)
-	* DOSB sports category assignment (migration from existing Java implementation)
-		* make sure assigned category is matching category of an assigned sports group membership
-		* => implemented but NOT WORKING ATM because Easyverein does not deliver descriptionOnInvoice field in nested memberGroups structure of member service.
+Maybe integrate content of 'tgoe-config.ini' with Code Igniter's '.env' file (if possible).
+* Security
+	* Implement access control system, so we can unlock certain features on user level.
+	* Implement parameterized roles, e.g. for assigning a trainer to his sports groups.
+	* Implement brute force protection, e.g. lock user after 3 failed login attempts.
 * Document creation services
-	* create list fors trainers to regularly check member's data
+	* create list for trainers to regularly check member's data
 	* create welcome letters for new members
 	* create cancellation confirmation letters
 * Letter services
 	* automatic sending of welcome letters via postal service API and e-mail
 	* automatic sending of cancellation confirmation letters via postal service API abd e-mail
-* Add a nice UI
 * Module for trainer's work time recording